Nouns refer to a person, place, thing, event, substance or quality.

 Countable Nouns refer to separate objects that can be counted with numbers.
 They can be preceded by an indefinite article (e.g. a dog, five houses).

-Uncountable Nouns refer to objects considered as a mass and we cannot count them with numbers.
-You cannot use an indefinite article with uncountable nouns.
+Uncountable Nouns refer to abstract nouns, mass objects that can’t be separated, words about weather, liquids and materials.
+You cannot use an indefinite article with Uncountable Nouns.

 They usually don’t have both the singular and the plural form, but just the singular with no plural or the plural with no singular (e.g. money, advice).